ngoctuyen2808/imageeditor/README.md

 Image Editor with Angular

 ## Library
 [Angular-Cropper](https://github.com/matheusdavidson/angular-cropperjs) is used for this demo.
 This plugin bases on [Cropper.js](https://github.com/fengyuanchen/cropperjs).
-Cropper.js provides functions:
+Cropper.js is javascript library and provides functions:
 * Zoom image
 * Resize image
 * Rotate image